jpgoldberg/unclock-crypto-engineering/Homework/2022-12-09/solutions.md

 > How long would you expect your program to take for SHA-512-256?
 For SHA-512?

 This should be straight forward, though I am not sure whether I will need to save data to disk or whether this can all be done in memory.

-Let's see ahead of time.
-48 bits is six bytes.
+The actual hashes can be stored in a trie, so that won't be too much of a memory burden.
+But if I am going to store the pre-image that resulted in each hash with the hash, that will space requirement will grow.

-In the worst case, we need to store nearly $2^{48}$ truncated hashes, but it really shouldn't be much more than $2^{24}$.
-I am going to limit things to $2^{32}$ so that I can store inputs in a `u32`.
+I am going to limit my inputs  to $2^{32}$ so that I can store inputs in a `u32`.
 It is a near certainty to have a collision at that point.

-For reasons I can no longer recall, I have a birthday collision approximation calculator in R.
+For reasons I can no longer recall,
+I have a birthday collision approximation calculator in R sitting around.

 ```R
 pbirthday <- function(n, d) {